rizaozcelik/cmpe250-fall20/PS1/OnBoardingGuide.md

 Phew! 🤯🤯Lots of things we discussed, did not we?
 You learned **A LOT** in a very short time.
 You might also be well-confused, but that is not a problem at all!
 Go ahead, open a Terminal (use `Ctrl+Shift+T` or taskbar icon) in your VM and play with the commands!
 Feel like a ninja! 🐱‍👤

 **PS:** The material we covered here is only the tip of the iceberg and there is much more commands and options to learn.
+You can edit files (`vi`, `nano`), install/remove programs (`apt-get`), connect to other computers (`ssh`), and so on.
 Remember, Google is your friend!
 Not that you need it or whatsoever, but [here is a cool tutorial](https://www.codecademy.com/learn/learn-the-command-line) on terminal commands.
 Hack it out!

 ### Git